-A development that has been taking place for years and will not stop in the future is the increasing freight transport volume.
+One development that has been taking place for years and that we will continue to do our utmost to achieve in the future is the increase in freight transport volumes.
 Currently, about one third of the goods in Austria are transported by rail.

 We are implementing high-frequency long-distance connections for heavy goods, thus linking rail with land transport and sea freight.